adarshx06/receipt-processor-challenge-fetch/README.md

 1. Ensure you have Docker installed on your system.

 2. Build the Docker image:
-docker build -t receipt-processor .
+`docker build -t receipt-processor`

 3. Run the Docker container:
-docker run -p 8080:8080 receipt-processor
+`docker run -p 8080:8080 receipt-processor`

 The application will now be accessible at `http://localhost:8080`.